ABRSM Performance Diplomas LRSM FRSM ARSM

 There’s an obvious implication here that the Diploma recital can be recorded in your own home, and that the presence of an audience is voluntary.
 And the published Qualification Specification confirms:

-Removing the opportunity to take diploma exams in a live setting organised by ABRSM, instead requiring the candidate to organise and fund their own venue, equipment and filming before digitally uploading a video, inevitably raises some serious concerns about equality of access.
+Removing the opportunity to take diploma exams in a live setting organised by ABRSM, instead requiring the candidate to organise and fund their own venue, equipment and filming before digitally uploading a video, inevitably raises concerns about equality of access and fair marking.

 Clearly, a wealthy candidate could hire a lovely hall blessed with the finest grand piano, advertise for an appreciative audience, and pay a film crew.
 It would, in a very real sense, be wrong for those candidates to receive no additional credit for their best efforts, but is clearly unfair to those who don’t have thousands to spend.